 Behavioral research and human factor analysis

 Miao Zhang serves as the Graduate Research Assistant on data collection and analysis.
 He works with Dr. Lin and Dr. Kourtellis on Ped Program Evaluation and Data Collection, NDS Data Analysis, and several related projects.
-Miao Zhang got his Electrical Engineering (EE) Master’s degree from USF in the fall 2016.
-He is currently pursuing a Ph.D. degree in EE at USF.
+Miao Zhang got his Electrical Engineering (EE) Master’s degree at USF in the fall 2016.
+He is currently pursuing Ph.D. degree in EE at USF.